What You Should Know About: Disaster Preparedness

 Disaster Preparedness Tips

 - Develop an effective disaster preparedness plan for your family.
 Visit FEMA’s National Preparedness Toolkit.
-For businesses, visit the Insurance for Business and Home Safety’s (IBHS) disaster planning toolkit Open for Business, which is designed to help businesses plan for any type of business interruption so it can quickly re-open and resume operations after a disaster.
+For businesses, visit the Insurance Institute for Business and Home Safety’s (IBHS) disaster planning toolkit Open for Business, which is designed to help businesses plan for any type of business interruption so it can quickly re-open and resume operations after a disaster.

 - Develop a home inventory of your personal property.
 Don’t trust your memory.
 A complete inventory of your possessions will help you and your insurance company get through the claims process more quickly.
 Many insurance companies offer mobile apps to help you track your home inventory.